 Rotisserie Chicken Enchiladas

-To speed things up even further, I buy a pack of pre-shredded rotisserie chicken.
+I buy a pack of pre-shredded rotisserie chicken to speed things up even further.
 Many grocery stores, as well as Costco, sell this in the deli area.

 Below are answers to our most common enchilada questions.

-Originating in Mexico, enchiladas are a flour or corn tortilla rolled filled and covered with a savory sauce.
+Originating in Mexico, enchiladas are flour or corn tortillas rolled, filled, and covered with a savory sauce.